We're a Baker Tilly network member

 12 ‘Household debt’, OECD, https://data.oecd.org/hha/household-debt.htm (accessed 1 October 2022).

-Any advice included in this newsletter has been prepared without taking into account your objectives, financial situations or needs.
+Any advice included in this newsletter is general only and has been prepared without taking into account your objectives, financial situations or needs.
 Before acting on the advice you should consider whether it’s appropriate to you, in light of your objectives, financial situation or needs.
 You should also obtain a copy of and consider the Product Disclosure Statement for any financial product mentioned before making any decisions.
 Past performance is not a reliable indicator of future performance.
-Advisors at Pitcher Partner Sydney Wealth Management are authorised representatives of Pitcher Partners Sydney Wealth Management Pty Ltd, ABN 85 135 817 766, AFSL number 336950.
+Advisers at Pitcher Partners Sydney Private Wealth (‘PPSPW’) are authorised representatives of Pitcher Partners Sydney Private Wealth Pty Limited, ABN 25 678 662 925, AFS Licence No. 563803.
+PPSPW is part of the Pitcher Partners Sydney Firm and is a privately owned and run company associated with the Pitcher Partners network of separate accounting firms, and is a network member of Baker Tilly International Limited.

 Pitcher Partners insights